Nicotine containing products should be regulated according to their risk profile

-Swedish Match believes that smokers should have access to viable, non-combustible tobacco and nicotine alternatives, such as Swedish snus, which is scientifically documented to have dramatically lower negative health effects than cigarettes.
+Swedish Match believes that smokers should have access to viable, non-combustible tobacco and nicotine alternatives with dramatically lower negative health effects compared to cigarettes.

 Swedish Match believes that tobacco regulation will continue to increase in scope and that global trends in tobacco regulation could play an important role in promoting shifts between different product categories in the overall nicotine and tobacco market.
 It is Swedish Match’s aspiration to see a move from “one-size-fits-all” tobacco regulation to an approach that takes into account the differences between product categories and their accompanying risk profiles.
 We continue to advocate for rational and science-based regulatory frameworks that not only recognize the important role that smokeless products can play in responsibly transitioning adult cigarette consumers to less harmful products, but also allow for continued innovations that will benefit adult consumers.
-Smokeless tobacco and nicotine regulation should ultimately be based upon standards which strive to ensure that consumers receive the highest possible product quality at the lowest possible risk i.e. product standards based on the principles of food regulation.
+Smokeless tobacco and nicotine regulation should ultimately be based upon standards which strive to ensure that consumers receive attractive products with the highest possible product quality with minimal risk i.e. product standards based on the principles of food regulation.

 Swedish Match monitors and evaluates the emerging scientific data and interacts with the scientific community.
 Swedish Match considers itself accountable to all stakeholders in addressing and informing them about the established science and relevant product information.

 Swedish Match is also committed to preventing the availability of nicotine products to minors.
 The Company engages with retailers to ensure that they properly understand the need to enforce required age-verification upon purchase of nicotine products.
 Swedish Match cooperates with retailers in order to reduce the growing volume of illicit products which raise risks of unregulated quality and distort competition on the market.

 Regulatory developments in the US